The-Ronin-Project/ronin-product-common/product-contract-test-common/README.md

 spring.liquibase.enabled=true

 seki.url=http://localhost:{{wireMockPort}}/seki

+ronin.kafka.bootstrapServers={{bootstrapServers}}
+ronin.kafka.security-protocol=PLAINTEXT
 ```

 Include in the application-test.properties any URLs that need to be pointed to wiremock.
-Obviously, if you don't have a database, leave it out.
+Obviously, if you don't have a database or Kafka, leave them out.

 In `src/localContractTest/kotlin/your/test/package`, create a class that implements `com.projectronin.product.contracttest.services.ContractServicesProvider`.
 The
 `provideServices()` function will need to return a list of `com.projectronin.product.contracttest.services.ContractTestService` implementations that need to be started.